Nokia 3310 Relaunch, Other Latest Updates From Mobile World Congress 2017

 The TCL-licensed BlackBerry also released the BlackBerry KeyOne in the Mobile World Congress, which was previously given the codename “Mercury.”
 The new phone is made of aluminum and comes with a Gorilla Glass 4 cover for its 4.5-inch LCD display, which has a resolution of 1620 x 1080.
 It also features a 12-megapixel camera equipped with a 1.55-micron-pixelized Sony sensor.

-[Featured Image By Emilio Morenatti/AP Images]
+[Featured Image by Emilio Morenatti/AP Images]